-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- unusual thoughts or behavior,
+- unusual changes in mood or behavior;

-- feeling like you might pass out.
+- a light-headed feeling, like you might pass out; or

 Common side effects may include:

-- mild headache, depressed mood;
+- depressed mood;

-- loss of appetite;
+- loss of appetite, weight loss;

-- strange dreams; or
+- dry mouth; or